ty-porter/RGBMatrixEmulator/README.md

     matrix.SwapOnVsync(canvas) # Force screen refresh
     ```
   </details>
+- Drawing large strings is slow, partly because of the `linelimit` parameter in the BDF font parser this emulator uses to prevent multiline text from being rendered unintentionally.

 ## Contributing
 If you want to help develop RGBMatrixEmulator, you must also install the dev dependencies, which can be done by running ``pip install -e .[dev]`` from within the directory.